gbmhunter/ClarkTransform-Cpp/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v1.0.1.1 2013/06/08 README Changelog now in table format. v1.0.1.0 2013/06/03 Renamed incorrect extension .cs to .cpp.
+v1.1.0.0 2014/01/21 Moved 'src/include' files to 'include/' to follow new file convention.
+Updated title in README and changed name from 'Cpp-ClarkTransform' to 'clark-transform-cpp' to follow new project naming convention.
+Updated reference to fixed-point-cpp in README. v1.0.1.1 2013/06/08 README Changelog now in table format. v1.0.1.0 2013/06/03 Renamed incorrect extension .cs to .cpp.
 Moved .h files into 'src/include/' and renamed to .hpp. v1.0.0.1 2013/06/03 Removed Mercurial repo files (.hgingnore, .hgtags).